 Vim-mlflow: A Vim plugin to view in Vim the tables and info one sees in MLFlow... without leaving Vim.

 I love MLflow a lot, and I use it all the time for both work and personal projects.
-(If you do too you may find my quick-mlflow-setup page useful; it's what populated the example MLflow contents in the images below.)
+(If you do too you may find my quick-mlflow-setup page useful; it's what populated the example MLflow contents in the image at bottom of this page.)
 There are projects in which I go all-out and auto-log extensive graphical artifacts to better enable modeling improvements - like with example images for the different error cases, and ROC curves, and so on.
 And it's really convenient to use its website as a one-stop UI to where those artifacts are logged and reviewed by others.
 But there are also a lot of projects where I really don't log much more than the modeling parameters and performance metrics, just numbers, and I'm still leaving my terminal-based workflow in Vim and looking up and comparing those numbers on the (in this case needlessly point-and-click) MLflow website.

 Call me one of those crotchety Linux terminal lovers who's all about their terminal apps.
 But in this frequent special case I'd much prefer to simply access the MLflow database contents without leaving my terminal - better yet without leaving Vim.
 MLflow does in fact have a CLI (which is pretty central to its usage as well), but that's not the browsing capability that I'm talking about here - I want to quickly and easily browse the results just like in the MLflow website.